hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 </p>

 * 4.8 The process to create the VPN Gateway will take around 30 minutes to complete.
-As soon as booth VPN Gateways were created, back to the Github-Network Resource group (or the name that you used for the Network), select `gateway-centralus` and click on the `VPN Gateway Central`, click on `Connections` and `+ Add` in order to create a new connection between booth VPN GWs (CENTRAL-US and EAST-US2) that was just created on the steps above.
+As soon as both VPN Gateways were created, back to the Github-Network Resource group (or the name that you used for the Network), select `gateway-centralus` and click on the `VPN Gateway Central`, click on `Connections` and `+ Add` in order to create a new connection between both VPN GWs (CENTRAL-US and EAST-US2) that was just created on the steps above.

 <p align="center">
   <img src="Images/picture29.png" alt="drawing" width="600"/>